On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Formulations and Recursive Approximation

 \section{Formulations and Recursive Approximation}

-In this section, we introduce formulations of distributionally robust multistage convex optimization (DR-MCO) with finite supports.
-We build approximations of the value functions using recursions.
-We then discuss the regularization technique and its exactness for complexity analysis in Section~\ref{sec:Algorithms}.
+In this section, we introduce the formulation and some basic properties of our distributionally robust multistage convex optimization (DR-MCO) model.
+We then discuss the dual-bounding technique and its exactness needed for our complexity analysis in Section~\ref{sec:Algorithms}.